richardreiter/the-fast-supper/README.md

 ### Project Goals

 - Create a community in which fasting enthusiasts are able to learn more about the subject and exchange ideas through the comment board on the blog posts.
-- Provide an educational platform, support and help motivate the users who are currently fasting or thinking about it.
+- Provide an educational platform by supporting and helping motivate the users who are currently fasting or thinking about it.

 ### Target Audience

 - Anyone who wants to learn more about fasting.
-- People currently on a fast who need a bit of support.
+- People currently on a fast who need extra support.
-- Fasting practicioners who want to exchange ideas with like-minded people.
+- Fasting practicioners who want to exchange and grow ideas with like-minded people.

 ### User Stories